 I am a relatively unpublished academic who teaches English at a community college near New York City.
-Most of my academic work is teaching freshman composition I and II and marking essays for over 100 students per semester.
-I’ve been doing this for 20+ years now and no longer have a research agenda as such; I’m simply thankful to have full-time employment in the failing higher education industry.
 I hold a Ph.D. in American literature from the CUNY Graduate Center.
 My dissertation was about American nature poetry and I still have an interest in environmental writing.
-My love of science fiction literature predates my Ph.D.
-I was an early social media user and have an interest in fandom studies (as well as a personal investment in Freddie Mercury fandom).
+I have loved science fiction since childhood.
+I also have interests in feminism and in fandom studies.
+My personal fannish interests are Star Trek and the band Queen.
+(Old Queen, when Freddie was alive, not this Queen+ nonsense.)

-I’m currently interested in Open Pedagogy and Open Educational Resources, especially in leveraging OER for literature courses at the community college level.
+I’m interested in adapting and creating Open Educational Resources for literature courses at the community college level.
+I’m currently working on an Open Anthology of Feminist Science Fiction.

 I strive to respect copyright.
 If you find something in this blog that violates your copyright, please let me know and I will remove the violating material.